-Recently Canada’s Minister of Finance Jim Flaherty, implemented tighter mortgage restrictions, with the intention of mitigating some of the lending risk as it is associated to property values.
+In the last few weeks, Canada’s Minister of Finance Jim Flaherty, has stepped in front of this speeding housing train, armed with tighter lending restrictions, with the intention of mitigating some of the lending risk as it is associated to property values.
 Read on to hear our thoughts on what these new lending restrictions might do to our market, and potentially to Buyers as well.

 Change is Good?

-The latest round of mortgage changes will, according to economists, do much to cushion a potential free fall in housing prices by mitigating (and hopefully neutralizing) threats that could poke holes in the market with disastrous consequences (think US subprime mortgage crisis).
+Another vulnerability currently present in the housing market is the growing debt load that many Canadians are carrying (recent stats put debt-to-income ratio at a shocking 152%).
+Politicians and policymakers alike are sounding alarm bells, and introducing new mortgage lending rules (Jim Flaherty admits that latest round of mortgage restrictions was brought about in part by what he referred to as an “overheating Toronto Condo market”).
+The latest round of mortgage changes, which will take effect today July 9, 2012 will, according to economists, do much to cushion a potential free fall in housing prices by mitigating (and hopefully neutralizing) threats that could poke holes in the market with disastrous consequences (think US subprime mortgage crisis).
 The changes include a reduction in maximum amortization from 30 years to 25 years, a reduction of the amount of equity homeowners can take out of their homes for refinance (from 85% down to 80%), the removal of CMHC Insurance backing on homes over $1million, and a reduction in the debt service ratios that are used as the basis of lending qualification and amount criteria for Buyers.

 In our opinion, the primary mitigating factor for a healthy housing market is ultimately the relationship between how stable a city’s economy is relative to the earning power of the local population and the affordability of its housing.
 If an economy falters, the risk that a large number of property owners will default on their debt and the fear that the whole ‘house of cards’ will come tumbling down, often creates an atmosphere of uncertainty and tension.
 We don’t see the government’s decision to try regulating this as negative, given the market dynamics have been suggesting property values are becoming increasingly susceptible to a downward correction.